Professional Representation When Defective Truck Parts Cause An Accident

 - Defective beds or straps, leading cargo to spill onto the road

 Truck parts can be defective for many reasons.
-The reason a part malfunctions is usually a prime factor our Ohio truck defect attorneys use in deciding which companies are responsible.
-Some of the reasons for the defects our legal team reviews are:
+The reason a part malfunctions is one factor in our analysis of which companies might be responsible.
+Some reasons for defects could be:

 - Failure to repair.
 If an inspection reveals that a truck part is not safe, the truck company has an obligation to properly fix the part before the truck can go back on the road.

-If a truck defect caused your injuries or the death of a loved one, our Ohio truck defect attorneys have the experience and skills to hold wrongdoers accountable and help get your life back on track.
-We work with professionals to determine why the accident happened, which part was defective, why it was defective, and what should have been done to correct the defect.
-We demand compensation for all the medical bills needed to help you get better, lost wages, and pain and suffering.
-In death cases, we seek proper payment for the family members.
+If a truck defect caused your injuries or the death of a loved one, we have the experience and skills to hold wrongdoers accountable and help get your life back on track.
+We work with professionals to determine why the accident happened, which part was defective, why it was defective and what should have been done to correct the defect.

-Crandall & Pera Law has offices in Chagrin Falls, Cincinnati, Cleveland, Columbus, and Chesterland; and we service clients throughout Ohio.
-We meet clients who are immobile at a convenient location, such as their home or the hospital.
-Please call us at 877-686-8879 for a free consultation or complete our contact form.
+Crandall & Pera Law has offices in Chagrin Falls, Cincinnati, Cleveland, Columbus and Chesterland; and we service clients throughout Ohio.
+Please call us at 855-444-6651 for a free consultation or complete our contact form.